 The following information describes the infusion dosage that’s commonly prescribed or recommended.
 However, your doctor will determine the best dosage to fit your needs.

-For MS and Crohn’s disease, the typical Tysabri dosing frequency is 300 mg once every 4 weeks.
+For MS, CIS, and Crohn’s disease, the typical Tysabri dosing frequency is 300 mg once every 4 weeks.
 The usual dosage of Tysabri is the same for all conditions it’s prescribed to treat.

 Tysabri is meant to be a long-term treatment.
 If you and your doctor determine that Tysabri is safe and effective for you, you’ll likely receive it long term.